When GPS fails under concrete, drone inspection deliverables give you the data you need.

 Once all data processing was complete, we sent everything to the client for verification.
 The client reviewed the dataset, confirmed they could locate specific features and defects, and verified that the level of detail met their requirements.
 Once they confirmed satisfaction with the deliverables, we considered the project complete.

-The delivered outcome - a comprehensive video dataset
+A comprehensive video dataset

 The client received a comprehensive dataset of 4K 30 FPS video covering the entire underside of the port infrastructure.
 With proper orientation information integrated throughout the dataset, their engineering team could make broad assessments of the whole structure and generate detailed reports on specific defect locations, severity levels, and recommended remedial actions.